Just having one of the best dash cams for Uber drivers visible in your car can be a big help for keeping your passengers in line.

 The VanTrue N2 Pro automatically turns on when you start your car and turns off (after a small delay) once you turn off your car.
 It also features loop filming so older footage gets erased to make room for new footage.

 If it detects what it considers to be an excessive G-Force event, it moves the current recording to an EVENT folder and locks it.
 This is supposed to be just in the instance of a car accident.
 That way the event is easier to find and doesn’t get deleted with new footage until less than 30% of the recording space is left in storage.

-It also features cabin illumination for nighttime, using infrared lights so the driver is not distracted by the light.
-It mounts via adhesive pad or suction cup for your choice.
+It also features cabin illumination for nighttime, using infrared lights so the driver is not distracted by the light, and mounts via an adhesive pad or suction cup for your choice.
 It even comes with a pry tool to help you hide away the cable so it’s out of sight and out of your way.

-It’s not currently available on Amazon, but you can try finding it on Ebay or other sites for around $120.
+Amazon currently has it listed for $129.99.
 For this price point, we’d say this is one of the best dash cams for Uber and Lyft drivers for that price.

 One thing that stands out for this against the VanTrue N2 Pro is that this comes with the SD card so you don’t have to make that extra purchase — you can use it straight out of the box.
 However, it is compatible with up to a 400GB micro SD card so you can record up to approximately 30 hours before the memory is full.

 Similar to the VanTrue, the Blueskysea B2W features loop recording to ensure the camera never stops recording, and a G-sensor and large “lock” button ensures important video clips do not get overwritten.
 Each camera turns 110º so you can find the right view to suit your interior and exterior shot needs.

 Why Do Uber Drivers Need a Dash Cam?

 Having video evidence available can be of crucial importance during any number of situations you’re likely to encounter as an Uber or Lyft driver, both in your car and on the road.